GMELab/MonsterLM/README.md

 ## Contact Information <a name="7"></a>

-Any queries pertaining to the MonsterLM scripts or methodological framework can be addressed to either: Matteo Di Scipio (lalir@mcmaster.ca) or Guillaume Paré (pareg@mcmaster.ca).
+Any queries pertaining to the MonsterLM scripts or methodological framework can be addressed to either: Matteo Di Scipio (discipim@mcmaster.ca) or Guillaume Paré (pareg@mcmaster.ca).

 ## Citation <a name="8"></a>